brandonconcepcion/brandonconcepcion.github.io/_pages/about.md

 - Taking photographs of my friends
 - Doing my own thing

-This website was last updated on Mar 30, 2025
+This website was last updated on Sep 15, 2025